 Cosmology and High-energy Astrophysics which is lead by Christoph Pfrommer.

 My research focuses mostly on astrophysical fluid dynamics and plasma astrophysics.
-In terms of astrophysical systems, my work so far has primarily been on the dynamics of the intracluster medium in galaxy clusters and on cold streams feeding galaxies with fuel for star formation in the early universe (see my publication list below).
+In terms of astrophysical systems, my work so far has primarily been on the dynamics of the intracluster medium in galaxy clusters and on cold streams feeding galaxies with fuel for star formation in the early universe.

 I use computer simulations for much of my work and I am interested in the underlying numerical methods as well as scientific computing in general.
 I am the main developer of Psecas (Pseudo-Spectral Eigenvalue Calculator with an Automated Solver, see code on Github) and a Braginskii viscosity implementation in the moving mesh code Arepo.
 During my PhD studies my advisors and I also developed a 2D hybrid-kinetic code for studying ions in collisionless plasmas (this remains unpublished but details can be found in my PhD thesis which can be downloaded here).